mrshu/bolt.diy/README.md

 - ⬜ VSCode Integration with git-like confirmations
 - ⬜ Upload documents for knowledge - UI design templates, a code base to reference coding style, etc.
 - ⬜ Voice prompting

-# Bolt.new: AI-Powered Full-Stack Web Development in the Browser

 Bolt.new is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
 If you're here to build your own AI-powered web dev agent using the Bolt open source codebase, [click here to get started!](./CONTRIBUTING.md)